Rushyoung/properties_management/readme.md

 ## coding standard
-The code should strive for beauty and elegance indirectly.
+The code should strive for beauty and elegance.
 #### naming variables/types/functions
+> If a name begins with an underscore, then you should use it carefully.
+> It is a symbol that the variable/type/function may not be used directly.

 Variables are generally named using one or two nouns connected by underlines.
 Types are typically expressed using one or two nouns as well as variables.
 Functions are usually composed of three words, in two forms:
-1. noun+verb+noun, like `list_getitem`
+1. noun+verb+noun, sometimes the seconed noun could be ingore, like `list_get`, `db_select_lin`
 2. verb+prep+noun, like `sort_by_username`

 _names should be simple and understandable with uniqueness, and repetition is not recommended_